Android Central Verdict

 |Dimensions||163.6 x 76 x 7.7mm|

-The Snapdragon 730 debuted a year ago, and features two Cortex A76 cores clocked at 2.20GHz and six energy-efficient Cortex A55 cores that go up to 1.8GHz.
-It also has the Adreno 618 GPU, the Hexagon 688 DSP, and is built on the 8nm node.
-The node shrink to 8nm allows the Galaxy A71 to deliver better battery life from its predecessor, and you also get better performance, particularly when gaming.
+The Snapdragon 730 debuted nearly two years ago and features two Cortex A76 cores clocked at 2.20GHz and six energy-efficient Cortex A55 cores that go up to 1.8GHz.
+It also has the Adreno 618 GPU, the Hexagon 688 DSP and is built on the 8nm node.
+The node shrink to 8nm allows the Galaxy A71 to deliver better battery life than its predecessor, and you also get better performance, particularly when gaming.

 I didn't see any slowdowns whatsoever on the Galaxy A71, and the phone handled visually demanding games just fine.
 The Snapdragon 730 is a known quantity at this point — with phones like the Mi 9T, POCO X2, Mi Note 10, and several others featuring the chipset.
 It delivers reliable performance in day-to-day tasks and also doubles as a decent chipset for gaming.

 The Galaxy A71 comes with 6GB of RAM and 128GB of UFS 2.1 storage as standard, and there's also a variant with 8GB of RAM and 128GB of storage.
 You get a MicroSD card that can slot in an SD card up to 1TB in size, and the global model comes with a dedicated dual SIM tray in addition to the MicroSD slot.

 While the Galaxy A71 has robust internals, one area where it falls short is the in-display fingerprint sensor.
 Although the phone uses an optical solution, it isn't quite as fast or reliable as other devices in this category.
 It usually takes around a second to unlock the phone, and I've had my fair share of errors when the sensor failed to recognize my fingerprint.

 A standout feature on the Galaxy A71 is the battery life.
 With a 4500mAh battery under the hood, the phone easily manages to deliver over a day's worth of use consistently.
 I didn't have to worry about the phone running out of battery over the course of a day, and I routinely averaged over six hours of screen-on-time spread over 15 hours.